Archive for the ‘ Home Values Surveys ’ Category

 Share

-HomeGain Releases 4th Quarter 2011 Washington Home Values Survey Results
+HomeGain Releases 4th Quarter 2012 California Home Values Survey Results

-Seventy-four percent of Washington real estate professionals expect home prices to stay the same in the next six months
+Seventy-seven percent of California real estate professionals expect home prices to increase in the coming six months, compared to 40 percent of homeowners

-Last month, HomeGain, the first company to provide free instant home valuations online, released the fourth quarter results of our nationwide home values survey of over 400 HomeGain current and former members and 2,000 home owners.
-The HomeGain survey asked their opinions on home prices and what they thought of President Obama’s performance.
-On this blog we published the 4th quarter 2011 national results as well as the complete 4th quarter 2011 regional results, including commentary from real estate agents and brokers and homeowners.seattle_skyline_crop
+HomeGain, one of the first companies to provide free instant home valuations online, released the results of our fourth quarter 2012 nationwide home values survey of over 200 HomeGain current and former members and more than 1,500 home owners.
+The survey asked their opinions on home prices and what they thought of President Obama’s performance as President.
+On this real estate blog we published the 4th quarter 2012 national results as well as the complete 4th quarter 2012 regional results, including commentary from real estate agents and brokers.

-Set forth below is the fourth quarter 2011 real estate professional and homeowner Washington home prices survey data along with the third quarter 2011 real estate professional survey data along with the fourth quarter 2011 national home prices survey data.
-Click on each question to see complete results:
+Set forth below is the fourth quarter 2012 real estate professional and home owner California home prices survey data along with the third quarter 2012 real estate professional survey data and the fourth quarter 2011 national home prices survey data: (click on each question to see complete results):

 1. Have home prices increased, decreased or stayed the same in the last year?